bpesquet/pytorch-tutorial/pytorch_tutorial/linear_regression/README.md

 ## Training loop

-The loop for training a PyTorch model in a supervised way has four main parts:
+The loop for training a PyTorch model in a supervised way is always composed of four main parts:

-1. compute the outputs for a set of inputs;
+1. compute the model outputs for a set of inputs;
-2. compute the value of the loss function (difference between expected and actual values) for this set of inputs;
+2. compute the value of the loss function (difference between expected and actual values);
-3. use autodiff to obtain the gradients of the loss functions w.r.t each model parameters;
+3. use autodiff to obtain the gradients of the loss functions w.r.t each model parameter;
 4. update each parameter in the opposite direction of its gradient.

 ---